-Let non-geeks in on the jokes with your geeky wedding program #Friends & Family Advice#geeky#programs#steal-this-idea Updated Dec 17 2019 (Posted Nov 3 2015) Chris Wolfgang mswolfgang Photo from Karen & Terry's steampunk, peacock, and pop culture wedding by Hayley Ruth Photography I hate (like reeeeeeaaaaally don't like) being on the outside of an inside joke.
+Let non-geeks in on the jokes with your geeky wedding program #Friends & Family Advice#geeky weddings#programs#steal-this-idea Updated Dec 17 2019 (Posted Nov 3 2015) Chris Wolfgang mswolfgang Photo from Karen & Terry's steampunk, peacock, and pop culture wedding by Hayley Ruth Photography I hate (like reeeeeeaaaaally don't like) being on the outside of an inside joke.
 Don't get me wrong, I love my inside jokes with my friends — but I am way quick to clue new friends in because, ugh, who likes being the person who just doesn't know what's going on?
 NO ONE, that's who.
 So I am in total love with how Karen and Terry let their non-geek guests know what was up at their geeky wedding.
 With little nods to everything from World of Warcraft to the Discworld to Adventure Time, Karen and Terry decided to drop some knowledge on any guests who might be a bit in the dark.
 They drafted up a super informative geeky wedding program, with short and sweet blurbs explaining just what steampunk meant anyway and yes, the Discworld really is flat.
+We also decided that, as we had a captive audience, we could let them learn about all of the cool things we liked.
+So in the programme for the day, we added a little paragraph about all of the influences in the wedding and where they could find out more about them if they were interested.
+I really enjoyed doing that because it gave us a chance to share our passions in way we probably couldn't at any other time.
+If you want to read all the words to get inspired for your geeky wedding program, click here.
 Awww.
 How nice is that?
 We may not all be geeks (or we're geeky in different ways), but you can make sure everyone still feels included with a little hard-copy Wikipedia!
 Granted, it's not always easy to explain some of our fave geek stuff!
 How would you describe your geeky wedding elements to a nongeek?
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Chris Wolfgang Chris is a writer and editor in Omaha, Neb.
+Chris Wolfgang Chris is a writer and editor in Omaha, Neb.
 She'll talk your ear off about independent webcomics, animated film, and Ultimate Frisbee. @chriswolfgang @mswolfgang PREVIOUS These two brides celebrated a sunflowery rustic wedding (with an extra special reading) NEXT Weird and awesome ideas for your wedding registry Show/Hide comments [ 5 ] I think this is a very good idea.
 Especially since a long time ago I saw a comment on another site about "Too bad so sad if you don't get all the references & jokes at the wedding.
 It's not for you to know!"
-2 agree Reply Yeah, on the Offbeat Empire sites, we always try to do what we call "cultural context links" (http://offbeatempire.com/wtf-is-a-cultural-context-link) because we all love being on the inside of a good joke, AND some of us love learning about new things!
-2 agree Reply This is a fabulous idea.
+Reply Yeah, on the Offbeat Empire sites, we always try to do what we call "cultural context links" (https://offbeatempire.com/wtf-is-a-cultural-context-link) because we all love being on the inside of a good joke, AND some of us love learning about new things!
+Reply This is a fabulous idea.
 Not only will guests be brought out of the dark, but they will also have a better understanding of the things the couple loves and after all, isn't a wedding about celebrating the couple's love?
-3 agree Reply I wasn't sold on having programs at my wedding because we're doing the ceremony and reception at the same place and timeline is simple.
+Reply I wasn't sold on having programs at my wedding because we're doing the ceremony and reception at the same place and timeline is simple.
 But now I kind of want to have them to explain stuff!
-1 agrees Reply I so wish I had thought of this for our wedding!
+Reply I so wish I had thought of this for our wedding!
 We did funny, tongue in cheek, guide book style programs, but this would have been a great addition.
 Our wedding planner had a cheat sheet for matching super hero escort cards with villain table numbers, but there were some other things that could have used explaining.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.